 What Prabina would like to do once she is back home?

-I wish to continue my previous works on wastewater treatment systems with the skills developed here.
+I wish to continue my previous work on wastewater treatment systems with the skills developed at IHE Delft.
 I aspire to contribute in providing access to safe water and improved sanitation to all the people in my country.

 More information about Sanitary Engineering.Read more